lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

     Using the *Edit Externally* tool in the *Image* menu, Blender will open an image editor, as specified in the *User Preferences* and load in the image to be edited.
 - Use the "projection painting" feature of recent versions of Blender
-- Use the Bake uV-Textures to Vertex Colors addon to create an image from vertex colors
+- Use the Bake uV-Textures to Vertex Colors add-on to create an image from vertex colors
 - Some combination of the above.

 The first three options, (UV Painter, Render Bake, and Texture Baker)